 Welcome to our library of free K-12 technology-in-the-classroom webcasts from our sponsors.
-If you have any questions or comments about our webcasts please contact Mallory Bundy via email.

 Time: 9:00 AM PT

 The last couple years have caused a shift in priorities for IT organizations in K–12.
 Data security, student data privacy, and equity gaps have all come to the forefront as major issues impacting schools across the country.
 The drastic increase in the cost of living that we’re seeing now is not likely to help the situation but only to compound the problems of crime and inequity.
 For the 2022 IT Leadership Summit, we spotlight strategies that IT leaders can use to help deliver technology-driven solutions to the education communities they serve.

 The MS-ISAC serves as the focal point for cyber threat prevention, protection, response, and recovery for the nation’s state, local, tribal, and territorial (SLTT) governments, including K–12 schools.
 This session leverages the MS-ISAC’s unique data set of threats observed against and reported by K-12 entities to distill the most common attack types, malware, and threat actor TTPs used against the sector.

 Technology leaders in school districts have a crucial role to play in being a force for change and disrupting inequity in K–12 education.
 In this presentation, Director of Technology Nick Williams shows how technology departments can use the principles of Universal Design for Learning (UDL) to design learning environments in which every student can thrive.

 Over the course of the pandemic, K–12 education became the most targeted sector for ransomware and continues to be one of the major targets for phishing, malware and information theft.
 How are schools and districts coping with these attacks?
 In this single-day summit, some of the leading experts in education data security will share their insights, know-how and tips for dealing with cybercrime impacting K–12 institutions.